 Preparedness means Resilience

 We need to increase our resilience.
-There is no resistance without resilience.
-And, if “they” can’t ban guns, then I wouldn’t be surprised if they offer food in exchange for people turning in their guns.
-I’m sure nobody here wants to be in that, or any other, bread line.
+And, if they can’t stop you from “airsofting” in minecraft, then I wouldn’t be surprised if they offer food in exchange for people turning in their equipment.
+I’m sure nobody here wants to be in that line.
 So let’s get started.
 Some of the things below require money, others don’t, so let’s all do what we can.
 If you don’t have money, you’ll need to leverage community, learning skills and being an asset in any way you can.

 These are just a few of the ideas I came up with to help us become more resilient.